The Making of a Teacher

 “The education and biology classes have helped a lot with being able to connect different ideas, and they have given me a better perspective on learning about biology and how people understand it in general,” says Dierkes.

-After completing an internship at the University of Georgia this past summer, Dierkes became interested in developing science curriculum and field trip programs.
+After completing an internship at the University of Georgia during the summer, Dierkes became interested in developing science curriculum and field trip programs.
 The nine-week-long internship was the perfect marriage of her love for biology and her desire to teach.
 Sponsored by the National Science Foundation’s Research Experience for Undergraduates program, the internship focused on biology research education.
 Living on the University of Georgia campus, Dierkes and the eight other interns she worked alongside were provided with mentors while also working with graduate researchers.

 “The atmosphere was very enriching and I learned a lot,” says Dierkes.
 “Being in a different environment and meeting all these different people and seeing all of their different perspectives was enlightening.”